codemac/chip/README.md

 #### Stack allocation

 Stacks (and their associated metadata, see `task_t`) are arena-allocated using `mmap()`.
 Each arena contains `sizeof(uintptr_t)*8` tasks (because each arena is just a first-fit bitmap allocator).
-All but the most-recently-used empty arenas are soft-offlined by the memory manager (through `madvice(MADV_DONTEED)` or equivalent.)
+All but the most-recently-used empty arenas are soft-offlined by the memory manager (through `madvise(MADV_DONTEED)` or equivalent.)
 The arena selected for new allocation is just the arena from which the last task was free'd.
 This keeps all allocations O(1) and with reasonable locality.
 (Note that pure-LIFO stack allocation would have the best temporal locality for the first allocated stack, but then declining temporal locality for each stack subsequently allocated.
 Instead, we always allocate the lowest-addressed free stack from each arena, which has optimal spatial locality, and reasonably good temporal locality, because it is still LIFO in the one-stack case.)

 ##### Stack Guards